Skip to main content

 Inclusion criteria

-• Board-certified primary care physicians, regardless of their professional experience.
+• Board-certified primary care physicians, regardless of years of professional experience, without prior regular exposure to the device.

 Exclusion criteria